kwurst/CS-348/Syllabus.md

 * Team management
 * Code review

+## Instructional Methods
+This class will not be a traditional “lecture” class, and will incorporate some teaching methods that may be unfamiliar to you.

+### POGIL
+Rather than lecturing about the course content, you and your classmates will "discover" the content for yourselves through small-group work.

+The group work will be a very structured style called Process Oriented Guided Inquiry Learning (POGIL).
+Through investigation of models of the concepts and answering questions that guide the team toward understanding of the models, your team will learn both the content and team process skills.
+In your POGIL groups each group member will have a specific role to play during the activity, and roles will be rotated so that everyone will get to experience a variety of process skills.

+For more information on POGIL, see [https://pogil.org/about-pogil/what-is-pogil](https://pogil.org/about-pogil/what-is-pogil).

 ## Grading Policies
 I want everyone receiving a passing grade in this course to be, at least, minimally competent in the course learning outcomes and for that to be reflected in your course grade.
 Traditional grading schemes do a poor job of indicating competency.